alexcarriero/class_imbalance_project/README.md

 **Class Imbalance Project:**

-This repository houses all necessary information to re-create the simulation study presented in the paper:
+This repository houses all necessary information to recreate the simulation study presented in the paper:
 The harms of imbalance corrections for calibration in machine learning: a simulation study.

 In this project, we investigated the effect of imbalance correction on the predictive performance of prediction models developed for dichotomous risk prediction.